pdimens/harpy/getstarted.md

 can be removed with the --unlock argument.
 ```
 Like the error suggests, this can be overcome using the `--unlock` argument, which
 would be provided to Harpy as `-s "--unlock"`.
-However, I live dangerously and often
-remove the entire `.snakemake` directory in my working directory, alleviating the issue.
+You may also remove
-Choose your own adventure.
+`.snakemake/` your working directory.
+Choose your own adventure, although unlocking
+is likely safer.
+Unlocking the directory does not run Harpy, it just exists after unlocking (a snakemake nuance),
+so you will need to run Harpy again  without this parameter.
+===